-Whether you’re not keen on dropping a Benjamin or two on a Fitbit device, you’re not 100 percent sure you need one and want to try out a cheap unit first, or all you want is a super-basic (and super-affordable) activity-tracking smartwatch to keep you on task, we’ve got you covered.
-These 10 great Fitbit alternatives – including a few from brand-name makers like Garmin and Withings – can help get you moving without breaking the bank.
+Whether you’re not into dropping a Benjamin or two on a Fitbit device, or you’re not 100 percent sure you need one and want to try out a cheap unit first, or all you want is a super-basic (and super-affordable) activity-tracking smartwatch to keep you on task, we’ve got you covered.
+These great Fitbit alternatives – including a few from brand-name makers like Garmin and Withings – can help get you a jump on those New Year’s resolutions without breaking the bank.

 Garmin is a big name in the world of fitness tech, and while its devices are certainly considered “name brand,” they’re considerably less expensive than the competition.
 The Vivofit 3 is a band-style activity tracker that features an impressive one-year battery life – no charging required – and syncs automatically with the Garmin Connect companion app to upload all of the health stats that are fit to track (minus heart rate).
 It can even auto-detect your current activity to collect the appropriate data.
-It’s affordable, too, at only $48 on Walmart.
+It’s affordable, too, at under $90 on Amazon.

 If you’re looking for an alternative for the Fitbit Charge 2 or any other lower-tier Fitbit smart wearable, this handy piece of fitness wrist tech should get the job done.

 When it comes to price, size, and features, fitness-tracking bracelets like this one from Fitpolo hit the sweet spot between simple wristbands and full-fledged smartwatches.
 The Fitpolo fitness band tracks activity as well as sleep, and it syncs wirelessly to your phone, so you can upload your data and receive notifications of incoming calls, texts, and social media updates.
 Best of all?
 The Fitpolo activity tracker will set you back under $40.
 If you’re looking for something along the lines of a Fitbit Flex but don’t want to drop $80 on a wearable, this is a good alternative.